meier-rene/specktackle-wiki/Usage.md

 individual data points.
 Data needs to be in JSON format and can be provided either via URLs pointing to a data source or directly as array.

-A 'set' is defined as having explicit x- and y-values in its JSON input.
+A 'set' is defined as having either explicit x- and y-values in its JSON input in pairs ...

 ```
 #!json